-The Cambridge team then extended the project's scope to ensure that the proposed curriculum and assessments for English as a Second Language were fit for purpose.
+Cambridge English then extended the project's scope to ensure that the proposed curriculum and assessments for English as a Second Language were fit for purpose.
 The team evaluated the existing curriculum framework, and provided support for the mapping exercise, which formed a key part of the evaluation process.
-The project, which is likely to continue until at least 2017 (contracts are agreed on a calendaryear basis), is now centred on the wider support and training required to deliver the revised curriculum, and will include a further review and revision of individual subject programmes.
+The collaboration between Cambridge and NIS is still ongoing, and is now centred on the wider support and training required to deliver the revised curriculum, and will include a further review and revision of individual subject programmes.

-The Cambridge team is also supporting NIS in the development of course plans for each grade (Grades 1 to 12) and a training programme to enable teachers to implement the new subject programmes, and providing 'off the shelf' assessments to meet an immediate need for summative assessment.
+Cambridge English is also supporting NIS in the development of course plans for each grade (Grades 1 to 12) and a training programme to enable teachers to implement the new subject programmes, and providing 'off the shelf' assessments to meet an immediate need for summative assessment.

-As a result, the University collaboration will deliver the broad-ranging curriculum development NIS requires, while also enabling NIS to achieve its key objective of educating its students using a trilingual model.
+As a result, the university collaboration will deliver the broad-ranging curriculum development NIS requires, while also enabling NIS to achieve its key objective of educating its students using a trilingual model.

-Cambridge English

-Language Assessment

-ensured that the

-proposed curriculum

-and assessments for

-English as a Second

-Language were fit for
+Cambridge English ensured that the proposed curriculum and assessments for English as a Second Language were fit for purpose.

-purpose